Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall

+Despite recent efforts, resorting to LES or DES models do not reduce the discrepancy observed between numerical simulations and experimental data.

-This work proposes a numerical investigation of a NACA0012 airfoil undergoing sinusoidal pitching motion at a Reynolds number of 135\,000 and a reduced frequency of k = 0.1.
-The study utilizes a wall-resolved large eddy simulation approach to analyze the influence of spanwise length on the aerodynamic behavior during both the upstroke and downstroke phases.
-Span sizes ranging from $0.2c$ to $1.2c$ are examined.
-Furthermore, the obtained numerical results are compared with the experimental data proposed by~\citet{Lee2004}.
-Additionally, a comparison will be presented with current state-of-the-art RANS and hybrid RANS/LES models.
-This comparative analysis aims to elucidate whether the observed discrepancies between the numerical results and the experimental data stem from the turbulence model employed or other effects.
+The present work presents a numerical investigation of a NACA0012 airfoil undergoing a full sinusoidal pitching motion at a Reynolds number of 135\,000 and a reduced frequency of $k = 0.1$, using a wall-resolved large eddy simulation approach.
+The goal is to analyze the influence of spanwise length on the aerodynamic behavior during the upstroke and downstroke phases during a full sinusoidal motion.
+Span sizes ranging from $0.2c$ to $1.2c$ are examined to assess the dependence of the dynamic stall evolution on the span size.
+Numerical results are compared with the experimental data proposed by~\citet{Lee2004}.
+A comparison is presented with current state-of-the-art RANS and hybrid RANS/LES models.
+This comparative analysis aims to elucidate whether the observed discrepancies between the numerical results and the experimental data stem from the turbulence model employed or from other factors, such as model roughness.

 Section~\ref{sec_numerical_setup} details the computational grid and numerical methods utilized.
 Section~\ref{sec_results} presents the results, emphasizing the impact of the spanwise extension on characteristic dynamic stall phenomena.
 Finally, Section~\ref{sec_conclusion} reports the conclusions drawn from the study.